-According to the High Court “No not always” is the answer to this question!
+How long do medical negligence claims take to settle?
+According to the High Court “not too long” is the answer to this question!
 The High Court in LP (by her litigation friend) v Wye Valley NHS Trust EWHC 3039 (QB) ordered the defendant NHS trust to make an interim payment to the claimant which took into account the costs of her purchasing and adapting new accommodation to better suit her disabilities which had resulted from strokes that the defendant accepted had been caused by its negligent failure to identify and treat her heart irregularity.

 What are the practical implications of the judgment?